 In his book, Prager adeptly explains the challenges human nature poses to the pursuit of happiness and makes an analogy to highlight the human propensity to notice the single “missing” tile in a beautifully tiled ceiling as opposed to appreciating the greater beauty of the overall piece.

-The Missing Tile Syndrome: all eyes on the missing tile
+The Missing Tile Syndrome: all eyes are on the missing tile

 Imagine yourself entering a newly decorated room.
 The marble floor reflects the unique walls, each engraved with its own image.
 The furniture is large and impressive, drawing your eyes upward.
 Your gaze is then drawn to the unbelievable ceiling, a mosaic masterpiece.